edelvarden/material-fox-updated/README.md

 ## Manual Customization

-If you want to change the colors, you can change the values of the variables in the following files:
+If you want to change some colors, you can change the value of the variables in the following files:

 - `user-chrome.css` for the browser shell;
 - `user-content.css` for the content part (e.g. the "New tab" page);